Schnabulation/Concurrent_C/README.md

 ## Missing
 The whole file modification functions are missing.
 This means the server and the testclient are fully functional but no file modification is done.
 In the code the respective lines are marked with the text `here comes the file modification`.

-To make the server do file modifications one had to replace these lines with appropriate code.
+To make the server do file modifications one has to replace these lines with appropriate code.